Nordhordland Bridge: Construction

 The contract for construction of the pontoon bridge was awarded in August 1991 to a consortium, Arbeidsfellesskapet Salhus Bru, which consisted of Norwegian Contractors, Aker Entreprenør, Veidekke and Kværner Eureka.
 The components were built in Moss and Fredrikstad and then shipped to Lonevågen, a branch of Osterfjorden which was suitable to connect the parts.
 There were problems welding the high-strength low-alloy steel, which resulted in the work being halted for several days before an agreement was reached between the contractor and the Public Roads Administration.
 On 26 January 1994, the steel frame which would be used to fasten the pontoon bridge to the cable-stayed bridge, came adrift during transport in Skagerrak, and was severely damaged, causing a delay in the project.
 As the bridge had the longest laterally unsupported span in the world, the construction was watched by many international delegations.

-The construction of the tunnel also involved other investments in road infrastructure.
+The construction of the bridge also involved other investments in road infrastructure.
 This included 5.7 km of new highways, 4.2 km of local roads, and the 785 m long Hordvik Tunnel just south of the bridge.
 A grade-separated crossing was built on both sides of the bridge.
 The intersection on Flatøy was also built as a bus interchange, and became the terminus of many bus routes in Nordhordland.
 Express buses would from there run directly to the city center of Bergen.